alankashiwa/azure-sdk-for-js/sdk/maps/maps-timezone/README.md

 const { DefaultAzureCredential } = require("@azure/identity");
 const client = new TimezoneClient(new DefaultAzureCredential());
 ```

+## Key concepts

+### TimezoneClient

+`TimezoneClient` is the primary interface for developers using the Azure Maps Timezone client library.
+Explore the methods on this client object to understand the different features of the Azure Timezone service that you can access.

 ## Examples
 The following sections provide several code snippets covering some of the most common Azure Maps Timezone tasks, including:
 - [Request timezone information by coordinates](#request-timezone-information-by-coordinates)